larryhastings/appeal/README.md

 into the `Processor` object lets you process multiple command-lines with the same Appeal object, even simultaneously!

+The `CommandMethodPreparer` object is at the core of how Appeal handles late-binding of methods to objects.
+First, you decorate the method calls of your class with this object.
+You then call the `bind` method on that object to pass in the instance of that class you want to bind those methods to--though `app_class()` takes care of that for you.  `bind()` returns a callable you pass in to `Processor.preparer`, which binds the method to that instance before Appeal calls it.

 Under the covers, `CommandMethodPreparer` wraps the method with a `functools.partial` object, passing in a placeholder